pglen/comlin64/README.md

-#   COMLIN64 Community Linux Boot-able USB
+#   ComLin64 Community Linux Boot-able USB

-## This is the successor of the comlin project for 64 bit computers.
+## This is the successor of the ComLin64 project for 64 bit computers.

 ### Code in motion, nothing usable.